Location: Bemidji State University and Northwest Technical College

 Employment Condition: Unlimited

-Bemidji State University (BSU) and NORTHWESTTECHNICALCOLLEGE (NTC) invite qualified applicants to join our Human Resources (HR) team as a Human Resources Business Partner (HRBP).
+BEMIDJISTATEUNIVERSITY (BSU) and NORTHWESTTECHNICALCOLLEGE (NTC) invite qualified applicants to join our Human Resources (HR) team as a Human Resources (HR) Generalist.
 The HR team serves both BSU and NTC, which are members of the Minnesota State system of colleges and universities.
-We are actively recruiting a dynamic Human Resources professional who has the ability to quickly detect workplace challenges as well as identify and drive appropriate resolutions.
-The HRBP will partner and create strong relationships with campus leaders along with their respective supervisor teams to develop and execute strategies that foster organizational and people effectiveness, success, and wellbeing.
-The HRBP serves as a liaison to assess the human resources needs in areas such as performance management, employee and labor relations, compensation, retention, staffing, and career and leadership development.
-The HRBP will passionately engage with all employees to ensure they are safe, welcome and validated in the workplace through a diversity, equity and inclusion lens.
+We are actively recruiting a dynamic Human Resources professional who can quickly detect workplace challenges as well as identify and drive appropriate resolutions.
+The HR Generalist will engage with all employees to ensure they are safe, welcome, and validated in the workplace through a diversity, equity, and inclusion lens.
 This is a challenging yet rewarding role that impacts hundreds of employees in their daily activities and broader personal and career goals!

 The Human Resources team leads the campus communities to achieve workplace excellence by providing services that improve and support BSU and NTC employees.
 Services include benefits administration, recruiting, training and employee assessment.
 More than six hundred talented faculty, staff, and over eight hundred student employees with a wide variety of skills and backgrounds, support university and technical college operations every day.
 The staff enjoy excellent benefits, a team environment, and challenging careers.
 As affirmative action/equal opportunity institutions, we are committed to supporting the continued growth of our diverse community.

 This position is considered confidential as defined by M.S.
-179A.03 since it has access to and utilizes information pertaining to labor relations, it provides assistance and information for use in the development of a strike plan, and it will research/compile classification and compensation information to respond to equity proposals for salary ranges for classes under review in collective bargaining negotiations.
+179A.03 since it has access to and utilizes information pertaining to labor relations, provides assistance and information for use in the development of a strike plan, and will research/compile recruitment strategies and procedures for classes under review in collective bargaining negotiations.

 Minimum qualifications for this position include:

-Bachelor’s degree in Human Resources or a related field, plus two (2) years of experience or an equivalent combination of education and related experience.
+Bachelor's Degree in Human Resources, Business, or a related field, or two years of para-professional experience performing HR work, or an equivalent combination of education and experience.

 Preferred qualifications include: